-Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact implementation of or physically interfere emergency evacuation plan.
-Therefore, • • e plan or h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?
+Potentially Significant Impact Significant with Mitigation Incorporated Less Than Significant Impact No Impact implementation of or physically interfere with an adopted emergency response plan or emergency evacuation plan.
+Therefore, impacts will be less than significant. e plan or h) Expose people or structures to a significant risk of loss, injury or death involving wildland fires, including where wildlands are adjacent to urbanized areas or where residences are intermixed with wildlands?